udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

 ### Sync Data

-- We can sync data between app and LIS with the following methods
+- We can sync data between the app and LIS with the following methods

   - Manual sync one record at a time
     ![Manual](./docs/images/manual.png)